SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here's an example of one of the signs in the park.

-Most people opt for one of the first two trails and spend anywhere from one to three hours hiking and exploring the forest.
+Most people opt for one of the first two trails and spend anywhere from 1 to 3 hours hiking and exploring the forest.

 All trails will loop you back to the entrance where you started.
 You can either wait for the bus or walk down Mariposa Grove Road to return to the Welcome Plaza.

-The total visit here is usually two to four hours.
+The total visit time here is usually 2 to 4 hours.

 Yosemite National Park has four distinct trails mapped out for Mariposa Grove.
 Below you will find details on each one.